spamwax/EavesDrop/readme.md

 I haven't yet set this up with Curse/WoWInterface, hence it cannot be downloaded using AddOn tools such as Twitch or [WowUp](https://wowup.io/).

-For now you need to install it manually after downloading [a zip file](https://github.com/spamwax/EavesDrop/releases/latest).
+For now you need to install it manually after downloading the EavesDrop.zip from [latest release page](https://github.com/spamwax/EavesDrop/releases/latest).

 These instructions assume you have extracted (or are about to extract) this .zip file with "Retain directory structure" enabled.